Kinship Care: An Overview

 This type of care refers to the nurturing and protective care of a child by members of their family, Tribe or clan.
 A kinship caregiver may be grandparents, aunts or uncles, godparents, stepparents, and other close relatives.
 The relationship between the child and the caregiver also has a basis in cultural values and emotional ties.

 Child welfare law and policy give priority to families when a child is removed from the home.
 The idea behind this is that children fare better with people they have a close familial relationship with.
 These caregivers are intended to give the child a more stable and nurturing home life so that they can develop normally.

 Who Are Kinship Caregivers?

 Children can be removed from a home for any number of reasons.
-Child services typically removed children from abusive, neglectful, and unsafe homes.
+Child services typically removes children from abusive, neglectful, and unsafe homes.
 If they suspect that any of these conditions are present in a home, they are legally allowed to remove children under the age of 18 and take them into their care.

 Once a child has been removed from the home, the Department of Children and Family Services (DFCS) decides where they’ll be placed temporarily.
 But according to US Code 671, DFCS and the court must prioritize giving the child to family members before any other options.

 The needs of the child are the biggest determining factor as to where they’ll be placed, which is why relatives are preferred over nonrelated caregivers.
 Beyond the US Code, the majority of state laws require that relatives are prioritized over non-relatives in child placement.